 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.

 Taxes

-Deferred tax assets are recognised for unused tax credits to the extent is probable that taxable profit will be available against which the credits can be utilised.
-Significant management judgement required extermine the amount of deferred tax assets that can be recognized, based upon the likely timing and the level of furnic taxable profit to be extended to the recognized.
+Deferred tax assets are recognised for unused tax credits to the credits can be utilised.
+Significant management judgement recognized, based upon the likely timing and the level of further tax.